CATALOG: Student Records

 Note: The College does not provide copies of transcripts from other institutions.
 Such copies must be obtained from the originating source.
 An exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
 A school official is a person employed by the College in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the College has contracted (such as an attorney, auditor, or collection agency); a person serving on the College Board; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.

 FERPA permits institutions to identify certain items of student information as “directory information.”
-RCC identifies directory information as the:
+RCC identifies directory information as:

 - Student’s Name

 - Grade level

 - The most recent educational agency or institution attended